sjanel/coincenter/README.md

 `coincenter --deposits kraken --deposits-max-age 2w`: retrieves all deposits of the last two weeks

 `coincenter --deposits eth --deposits-id myid1,myid2`: retrieves all deposits of Ethereum, if they have either id `myid1` or `myid2`

+### Recent withdraws

+Similarly to deposits, you can query the recent **withdraws** with command `--withdraws`.
+It works the same ways as deposits - you just need to replace `deposits` with `withdraws` in the option name (for instance, `--withdraws-max-age` specifies the maximum age for the withdraws to retrieve).

+#### Examples

+`coincenter --withdraws`: retrieves all recent withdraws from all accounts

+`coincenter --withdraws upbit,xrp --withdraws-id myid3`: retrieves the withdraw of XRP on Upbit with id `myid3`

 ### Opened orders